 Even if you have an existing website or you are still in the process of setting up a website, you will have to do a Link audit sooner or later.
 By undergoing your site’s Link audit, you will be able to create a great link profile for your website with natural and high-quality backlinks.
 Hence, if you are looking to increase the PageRank of your website and enhance the link juice of your backlink profile, you must go ahead with your site’s Link audit at the earliest.

 1. Begin with compiling a list of your backlinks

 First, you will need a complete list of the backlinks existing on your website, to begin with, the link audit.
 Then, you will have to figure out the entire list of pages from the web that presently link to your site.
 To find all these backlinks, you can either use some tool or get your backlinks from Google Search Console and Google Analytics.

 Once you have compiled all your backlinks, ensure that the non-existing ones have been taken care of and removed from your list.
 Now, it’s time for you to look at your overall link profile to figure out what is working for your website and what is not.
 By talking about your link profile’s overall assessment, we refer to your link profile’s strength.

 Here are the other factors that you will have to check:

 - It is great to have all your backlinks coming from unique linking domains instead of all of them coming from a single domain.

-- You should also consider the individual performance of each of these links and their dofollow vs. nofollow ratio.
+- It would be best to consider the individual performance of each of these links and their dofollow vs. nofollow ratio.

-- If there are any no follow links present in your list, you must dig deeper and find out if there are more due to spammy techniques.
+- If there are any no-follow links in your list, you must dig deeper and find out if there are more due to spammy techniques.